sligocki/sligocki.github.io/_posts/2023-03-13-skelet-1-infinite.md

   F & J & x^{n-P} & C_1 & D & > & G & s^T(r) & \\
 \end{array} $$

+Note: This rule only matches and rewrites the right half of the tape.
+It ignores anything to the left of $$J$$ in the initial config.
+In other words, the rule matches any tape with a "suffix" like this.

 This rule can be proven by applying the rules from previous sections.
 It goes through exactly 9 collisions each cycle.

 And the real acceleration occurs when you apply this rule repeatedly.
 So, if $$y = \lfloor n / P \rfloor$$, $$m$$ is the max number of strides that can be applied to $$r$$ before a collision and $$z = \lfloor m / T \rfloor$$, then we can apply the @uni-cycle rule $$k = min(y, z)$$ time in a single step: